A Day in Glasgow from Merchant City to trendy West End

 In summary - our day out in Glasgow

 To recap, we had: a stroll in the Merchant City, a wander back up Buchanan Street, morning coffee at the most excellent Riverhill Coffee Bar in Gordon Street, caught the subway to the West End, walked via Ashton Lane to Kelvingrove Art Gallery & Museum.
-Heard an organ recital, enjoyed the Glasgow Boys paintings, caught the subway back again back from Kelvinhall to the city centre, poked about in some more shops then had a tour of Central Station.
+Then we heard an organ recital, enjoyed the Glasgow Boys paintings, caught the subway back again back from Kelvinhall to the city centre, poked about in some more shops then had a tour of Central Station.
 Went for a drink, went back to the hotel for the wine and cheese…

 It was a very nice day.
 Sad to see so many people begging, especially the ones with dogs, but it’s only slightly worse than, say, Edinburgh.
-When Scotland becomes independent - and the city of Glasgow certainly voted that way - then perhaps it can put in place a more socially responsible and caring way of government.
+When Scotland becomes independent - and the city of Glasgow certainly voted that way - then perhaps we can put in place a more socially responsible and caring way of government.
 But anyway, contrasts between rich and poor has always been a feature of Glasgow, though not necessarily its best one.